eurostat/README/howto/java_eclipse_maven_git_quick_guide.md

 To retrieve the code of the tool you want to use, launch a command: `git clone https://github.com/eurostat/MY_TOOL.git`, where `MY_TOOL` is the name of the tool.

-To install it, move to the folder of the tool with a command: `cd path_to/MY_TOOL`.
+To install it, move to the tool folder with a command: `cd path_to/MY_TOOL`.
 There should be a *pom.xml* file in this folder.
 Then run `mvn clean install`.

 ## Create a Java project (with Eclipse)